manugarri/team_rocket/README.md

 We use a custom MLP to predict the PHA label from the list of daily orbits provided by the Minor Planet Center We also have a tweet bot that updates the number of PHA that exist currently.

+To run the tweet status update, just run `python asteroid_hunter.py`, you will need a OAUTH twitter api key